thefo66/Cannabis-Supply-Chain-Traceability/cannabis-supply-chain-traceability.md

 #### 5.7.2 Description

 With availability of cannabis products becoming mainstream and out of medical-only consumption, it is important to allow for accurate traceability of products entering the marketplace.
 Without easy access to traceability and transparency tools, participants throughout the cannabis supply chain will not be able to operate on equal playing fields.
+Additionally, consumers will not have the ability to properly inform themselves regarding their use or consumption of cannabis products.
 Allowing equal participation in a new, global, and rapidly growing industry is essential for continued innovation, safety, and allows for the diversity of cannabis to continue thriving.

 #### 5.7.3 Traceability Data